neilding69/quickdraw/README.md

 GroupID: Group 3

 ## Description:
-"Quick, Draw!" is a game prompts users to draw an image depicting a certain category, such as ”banana,” “table,” etc.
+Quick, Draw! is an online game developed by Google that challenges players to draw a picture of an object or idea and then uses a neural network artificial intelligence to guess what the drawings represent.

 ## Motivation:
-1. Dataset: Drawing Incomplete / Complete
-2. Predict Complete and Incomplete Drawing Task.
-When provide partial strokes, our model can still predict successfully.
+To build models that make prediction out of Complete as well as Incomplete sketches and compare the results.

 ## Author
 1. Liu Chang